cyshen11/cyshen11.github.io/_projects/loan-prediction-app.md

 related_publications: false
 ---

 I designed this project with the purposes of using AWS RDS to host the data, AutoGluon for building Machine Learning model and Flask for the app.
-The use case for this project is to predict whether loan will be paid off.
+The use case for this project is to predict whether a loan will be paid off.

 {% include figure.liquid loading="eager" path="assets/img/loan-prediction-app/app_screenshot.png" class="img-fluid rounded z-depth-1" alt="Application Screenshot" %}